Matthew 22, "Render Unto Caesar", Correctly Understood

 18 But Jesus perceived their wickedness, and said, Why tempt ye me, ye hypocrites?

 Now, why did Jesus call them "hypocrites"?
-Was it only a slur?
-No—there was a specific reason, which is the tribute money itself, as we will see.
+Because they came flattering him, but there was another, more serious reason, which was the tribute money itself, as we will see:

 19 Shew me the tribute money.
 And they brought unto him a penny.